CathereneTomy/R-Enumerator/README.md

-# R-Enumerator
+# FARE
-R-Enumerator is a tool for systematic R-group enumeration based on fragment linking and similarity-driven selection.
-It enables exploration of chemical space by attaching fragments to defined scaffolds, filtering them using descriptor-based cutoffs, and generating diverse ligand libraries.
+Fragment Aware R-group Enumerator is a tool for systematic R-group enumeration based on fragment linking and similarity-driven selection.
+It enables exploration of chemical space by attaching context aware fragments to defined scaffolds, filtering them using descriptor-based cutoffs, and generating diverse ligand libraries.

 ## How It Works